 He [Nebuchadnezzar II] rebuilt the old city, and added another to it on the outside, and so far restored Babylon, that none who should besiege it afterwards might have it in their power to divert the river, so as to facilitate an entrance into it; and this he did by building three walls about the inner city, and three about the outer.
 Some of these walls he built of burnt brick and bitumen, and some of brick only.
 So when he had thus fortified the city with walls, after an excellent manner, and had adorned the gates magnificently, he added a new palace to that which his father had dwelt in, and this close by it also, and that more eminent in its height, and in its great splendor.
 It would perhaps require too long a narration, if any one were to describe it.
 However, as prodigiously large and as magnificent as it was, it was finished in fifteen days.
 Now in this palace he erected very high walks, supported by stone pillars, and by planting what was called a pensile paradise, and replenishing it with all sorts of trees, he rendered the prospect an exact resemblance of a mountainous country.
 This he did to please his queen, because she had been brought up in Media, and was fond of a mountainous situation.

 As I’ve already mentioned, we do know Josephus’s source for this story, and it’s a fascinating one at that: Berossus, a Babylonian of the early third century BC.
-His was the so-called Hellenistic Age of Western history, after Alexander the Great had spread Greek culture over much of the civilized world.
+Berossus lived during the so-called Hellenistic Age of Western history, after Alexander the Great had spread Greek culture over most of the known world.
 Although Alexander himself was long dead by the time of Berossus, his empire long since divided among his generals, Greek remained the lingua franca of the world, the international language of scholarship and diplomacy.
 Thus we see many natives of traditionally non-Greek-speaking countries writing in that language in order to reach the broadest possible audience, just as the international scholarly journals of today publish almost exclusively in English.
 These works by non-Greeks writing in Greek proved to be of incalculable value a millennium and more later, when people who could read only ancient Greek and Latin began to try to understand the history of other ancient lands.
 The same texts still carry an outsize influence today.
 For example, an Egyptian writing in Greek named Manetho provided what was for a long, long time our only window into his country’s history from the perspective of one of its own people; the scheme of numbered pharaonic dynasties which Manetho either originated or documented is still employed by Egyptologists today in an only modestly modified form.

 Berossus, who wrote at roughly the same time as Manetho, is another example of the same type.
-But unfortunately, his work has come down to us in far too incomplete a way to have had the same sort of influence.
+But sadly, his work has come down to us in far too incomplete a way to have had the same sort of influence.
 It exists today only in citations and paraphrasings such as the one we’ve just seen from Josephus.
 But for all that, Josephus’s history constitutes the only written reference to the Hanging Gardens that can with any degree of confidence whatsoever be traced back to an actual Babylonian — albeit one writing in Greek rather than his native language.

 2300 BC: The city of Babylon is founded.